ansible/ansible/lib/ansible/modules/cloud/azure/GUIDELINES.md

 Following rules shoudl apply to tests:
 - Do not create a separate test, add **azure_xx_facts** tests to **azure_xx** module tests
-- Do not create any additional instances of costly resources just to tests facts - one is sufficient
+- Do not create any additional instances of costly resources just to test facts - one is sufficient
-- Test all possible parameter combination
+- Test all possible parameter combinations
-- Check if all return values are present in the structure
+- Check if all expected return values are present in the structure
 - Test if querying unexisting single instance fails correctly